punei123andrei/Unit-Testing/README.txt

 == Description ==

-This plugin creates a custom WordPress endpoint to display an HTML table listing users fetched from the JSONPlaceholder API.
+This plugin creates a custom WordPress page to display an HTML table listing users fetched from the JSONPlaceholder API.
 The table includes user details such as ID, name, and username.
-Clicking on any user's details triggers an asynchronous request to the API's "user details" endpoint, showing the details without reloading the page.
+Clicking on any user's details triggers an request to the API's "user details" endpoint, showing the details without reloading the page.

 * Contributors: Andrei Punei
 * Tags: wordpress, plugin, JSONPlaceholder, API